 View this post on Instagram

-Chorpus Christy Celebration in San Antonio Aguas Calientes – May 30th (changes)
+Corpus Christi Celebration in San Antonio Aguas Calientes — early June, dates change

-In the nearby town of San Antonio Aguascalientes, just a thirty minute drive from Antigua, the Corpus Christi celebration is a colorful and lively event.
+In the nearby town of San Antonio Aguas Calientes, just a thirty minute drive from Antigua, the Corpus Christi celebration is a colorful and lively event.
+Corpus Christi moves with the Easter calendar every year, in 2026 it falls around June 4th.
 The town comes alive with a series of social, cultural, and sports events, centered around honoring the Eucharist.
 The highlight of the festival is the traditional folk dances, including ‘Toritos’, ‘La Conquista’, and ‘Animales Fieros’, performed by locals in vibrant costumes.
-These dances, along with performances featuring ‘Moros’, ‘Convite’, ‘Gigantes’, ‘Diablos’, and ‘Judios’, create a lively and festive atmosphere, showcasing the rich folkloric traditions of Guatemala.
+These dances, along with performances featuring ‘Moros’, ‘Convite’, ‘Gigantes’, ‘Diablos’, and ‘Judíos’, create a lively and festive atmosphere, showcasing the rich folkloric traditions of Guatemala.

 View this post on Instagram